theRosyProject/federicodallo/content/authors/admin/_index.md

   analysis.
 ---

-Federico Dallo, PhD, is a Marie Skłodowska-Curie Postdoctoral Researcher at the **University of California, Berkeley**.
-He came from the Ca’ Foscari University of Venice and joined the Center for the Built Environment (CBE), bringing expertise in air quality monitoring of indoor and outdoor environments.
+Federico Dallo, PhD.
+I am a Staff Researcher at the **National Research Council of Italy**.
+Previously, I worked as a Marie Curie Postdoctoral Researcher at the Center for the Built Environment (CBE) at the University of California, Berkeley.
+My expertise lies in air quality monitoring for both indoor and outdoor environments.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.